-The control circuit causes transistor switch, Q1, to switch on and off at a predetermined frequency, f During the time that Q1 is on, t{on} , the input voltage, Ein, is applied to the input of the LC filter, causing current i_1 to increase When Q1 is off, the energy stored in the inductor, L, maintains current flow to the where. $\tau = 1/f$
+The control circuit causes transistor switch, Q1, to switch on and off at a predetermined frequency, f.
+During the time that Q1 is on, t{on} , the input voltage, Ein, is applied to the input of the LC filter, causing current i_1 to increase.
+When Q1 is off, the energy stored in the inductor, L, maintains current flow to the load, circulating through "catch" diode D1.
+The input of the LC filter is now at zero Volts, i1 decreases to its original value and the cycle repeats.

-The output voltage, Eo, will equal the time average of the voltage at the input of the LC filter.
+The output voltage, Eo, will equal the time average of the voltage at the input of the LC filter: